 If you like your sauce a little more sweet side, add a little extra sugar.
 If you want it spicy, up the amount of hot sauce or chipotle powder.
 You can blend it super smooth or leave it with just a touch more texture.
 I love how this seriously straightforward rhubarb bbq sauce recipe is totally customizable depending on your preferences.

 We always look forward to grilling season and bone-in chicken legs and quarters are one of my favorite cuts of meat on the grill, especially when cooked properly.
 Not only are they cheaper than boneless, skinless chicken breasts, but they tend to do better on the grill because the bones and skin help keep the meat moist and juicy instead of drying out.

-This technique works for bone-in chicken breasts as well as legs, thighs, and quarters.
-Here is how we grill bone-in chicken on a gas grill:
+This technique works for bone-in chicken breasts as well as legs, thighs, and quarters, although the cooking times may need to be adjusted depending on the cut or size of the meat.
+Here is how we grill bone-in chicken leg and thigh quarters on a gas grill:

 - Heat up the grill.
 Whether you are cooking with gas or charcoal briquettes, you will want the grill hot before you put your meat on it.
 Turn all the burners on medium-high, if using a gas grill, and close the lid.
 Or get your charcoal going if you are taking that route.

 - Season the chicken with a little salt (since we are going to slather with bbq sauce later on, no need to get crazy with additional seasoning here) and gather the tools you will need like tongs to flip chicken with, a clean tray for when the chicken is done, and a basting brush for brushing on the BBQ sauce.